We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - bite your tongue, cheek, or lip

 - burn your mouth

-- have irritation from a sharp object, such braces, retainer, or dentures
+- experience irritation from a sharp object, such as braces, a retainer, or dentures

 - radiation or chemotherapy

 - bacterial, viral, or fungal infection